Back to blog

 Initial cost – set up

-BGAN terminals range from $1,295 to $13,495 for units with auto-pointing – simply, a device capable of aligning itself with an appropriate satellite.
-For BGAN terminals that provide on-the-move connectivity via auto-tracking, units are priced upwards of $13,495.
-As installation for BGAN terminals is relatively simple, often users are fine without assistance from a technician.
+Go-anywhere Pro terminals series from $1,295 to $13,495 for units with auto-pointing – simply, a device capable of aligning itself with an appropriate satellite.
+For Go-anywhere Pro terminals that provide on-the-move connectivity via auto-tracking, units are priced upwards of $13,495.
+As installation for Go-anywhere Pro terminals is relatively simple, often users are fine without assistance from a technician.

 Similarly, VSAT costs vary significantly, depending on multiple factors including the bandwidth the equipment uses and size of hardware.
 Entry level setups start around 3,000 but can be $10,000+ for large scale operations.
 For these, organizations must also factor in costs for mounting solutions and installation.
 In contrast to satellite TV, in which antenna dishes only need to receive data, VSAT antenna dishes need to be placed within one tenth of a degree to ensure data can also be sent to the satellite in the sky.
 So a trained technician is required for installation.